 2c "hearing of faith" This is what does the job spiritually- hearing the Word of God, for that is where faith comes (Romans 10:17).
 They heard on the Day of Pentecost (Acts 2) and in the house of Cornelius in Acts 10.
 God still does His best work during a sermon when someone is listening to a preacher.
-Christianity is an ear-oriented/hearing-oriented religion, not an eye-oriented one (and there go the Charismatics with their "signs and wonders" right there).
+Christianity is an ear-oriented/hearing-oriented religion, not an eyeoriented one (and there go the Charismatics with their "signs and wonders" right there).
 The works of the law do not lead to the giving of the Spirit.

-3:3 Are^{present} ye so foolish?^a having begun^{aorist middle participle} in the Spirit, are ye now made perfect^{present middle/passive} by the flesh?^{b-c-d}
+3:3 Arepresent ye so foolish?a having begunaorist middle participle in the Spirit, are ye now made perfectpresent middle/passive by the flesh?b-c-d-e

 3a "Are ye so foolish?"
-Obviously, they were, spiritually, at least.
+Apparently, they were, spiritually, at least.
+Does God begin something on one principle and then carry it to completion on an opposing principle?"

 3b They had started in the spirit by accepting and holding to faith.
-So now they were going to abandon the faith that saved them and run to works?
+So now they were going to abandon the faith that saved them and run to works of the law?
 What did works ever do for them?
 Paul can't believe how foolish they are!
 It is sheer folly to hold that we begin in the Spirit but we must be perfected, or completed, by the flesh, which played no role in our salvation.
 Yet this is a common pit that many young believers fall into, thinking they must live the Christian life in their own power.
 We begin in the Spirit and not by the flesh.
 No man ever starts the new birth himself.
 There are two reasons for this:

-1. He cannot because he is spiritually dead in his trespasses and sins (Ephesians 2:1).
+- 1. He cannot because he is spiritually dead in his trespasses and sins (Ephesians 2:1).
 He does not have the power to pull himself out of his pit of sin.
-It would be like rescuing yourself from a pit of quicksand by pulling yourself out by your own hair.

-2. He will not.
+It would be like rescuing yourself from a pit of quicksand by pulling yourself out by your own hair. - 2.
+He will not.
 He has no desire to be saved naturally, unless awakened by the Holy Ghost.

 Go back to the flesh for spiritual perfection?
 Go back to that which God has cursed and condemned?
 Go back to that which would have sent you to hell if you hadn't gotten saved?
 The flesh profits nothing, especially in spiritual things.
+It makes the flesh feel good and it puts on a good religious show, but it accomplishes nothing of spiritual value.